reims2/reims2-docs/src/philscore.md

 It also checks against every spherical equivalent of the prescription.
 If the lens is within the tolerance of any spherical equivalent, it is also considered.

 > [!NOTE]
 > The default tolerance is 0.5.
 If the user specified "high tolerance" in the UI, the tolerance is increased to 1.0.
-If the input is a lens of an eye with BAL enabled, the tolerance is also increased to 1.0.

 ### checkForAxisTolerance

 This function is invoked for every single `lens`.
 It calculates the absolute axis tolerance based on the `lens` cylinder.
 A higher lens cylinder allows for less axis tolerance.
 It calculates the allowed range, that is, rx axis plus or minus tolerance (and accounts for wraparound at 180 degrees).
 It checks whether the lens axis is inside the range.

+#### Example for `checkForAxisTolerance`

+Let's consider the following inputs:

+- Available lens cylinder: -1.0
+- Available lens axis: 178
+- Desired prescription (rx) axis: 10

+Here's how it works with these inputs:

+1. The function refers to a table that maps each cylinder value to an axis tolerance.
+For a cylinder of -1.0, the axis tolerance is ±15 degrees.
+2. With a desired prescription axis of 10, the initially calculated allowed range is -5 to 25 degrees.
+3. However, an axis of -5 degrees doesn't exist.
+So, the function adjusts the allowed range to 175 to 180 degrees (for the negative part) and 0 to 25 degrees (for the positive part).
+4. The function then checks if the lens axis (178 degrees) falls within this allowed range.
+In this case, the lens is _allowed_ because 178 is between 175 and 180.

 ### calcSingleEyePhilscore